labdaddy/Labs-aand-resources/devopsy-stuff.md

 Create a full secure cloud environment for this project (web site mentioned above) using terraform and GitOps and runs security scans of the application and infrastructure code in the ci/cd pipeline

 Create a simple web application you could build and deploy into a cloud environment like AWS or GCP.
 Build your cloud infrastructure with Terraform for this application.
 Deploy that infrastructure and the application itself using GitOps.
-For exampleBut also make sure you are doing security testing inside that Ci/CD process, here is an example of that https://medium.com/javarevisited/sast-and-github-securing-your-organization-from-exposed-credentials-a80d2103d56b.
+For exampleBut also make sure you are doing security testing inside that Ci/CD process, [here is an example of that](https://medium.com/javarevisited/sast-and-github-securing-your-organization-from-exposed-credentials-a80d2103d56b).
 That way you demonstrate building and deploying an application with automated security testing

 DEPLOYMENTS